Virginia State Pride December 22, 2022

 10. Most Affordable Small Town – Ferrum

 Business Insider provides rankings for the most affordable towns in every state – and Ferrum won top honors for Virginia.
 Located in the Blue Ridge Mountains, Ferrum is home to Ferrum College and offers a 94.2% affordability score for homes.
+If you want to visit Ferrum, you can take a gorgeous scenic road trip along

 11. Best Downtown – Alexandria